Did a Police Officer Use More Force Than the Situation Required?

 Compensatory Damages cover your actual losses — medical expenses, lost wages, diminished earning capacity, physical pain and suffering, and emotional distress.
 In serious cases involving serious injury, these figures can be substantial.

-Attorney’s Fees are recoverable from defendants under 42 U.S.C. § 1988 if you prevail on a federal civil rights claim.
+Attorneys’ Fees are recoverable from defendants under 42 U.S.C. § 1988 if you prevail on a federal civil rights claim.
 This provision was designed to make civil rights litigation accessible regardless of a victim’s financial resources.

 Injunctive Relief in some cases — particularly those involving systemic patterns — can require policy changes, additional training, or ongoing monitoring of a police unit.
+Even if damages are not awarded, injunctive relief triggers the plaintiff’s ability to seek attorneys’ fees as the prevailing party.

 How Long Do You Have to File?